microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

         Set-MgUserLicense -UserId $user.UserPrincipalName -AddLicenses @{SkuId = $skuID} -RemoveLicenses @()
     }
     ```

 ### Task 3: Enable password writeback and Self-Service Password Reset

-In this task, you will enable password writeback and Self-Service Password Reset (SSPR) for Contoso users that had their accounts synchronized to the Contoso Azure AD tenant.
+This task will enable password writeback and Self-Service Password Reset (SSPR) for Contoso users that had their accounts synchronized to the Contoso Azure AD tenant.

 1. Within the Remote Desktop session to **DC1**, double-click the **Azure AD Connect** desktop shortcut.

 2. On the **Welcome to Azure AD Connect** page, select **Configure**.

 3. On the **Additional tasks** page, select **Customize synchronization options** and select **Next**.